Ten Facts about Uranus

 When Uranus was first discovered, the task of choosing a name for it was given to its discoverer, William Herschel.
 Herschel decided to name his planet Georgium Sidus, which means George's Star.
 This was in recognition of the ruler of Britain at the time, King George III.
 Astronomers in other countries didn't like the idea of naming a planet after the ruler of another nation, with some referring to it as Herschel's Planet.
 Others preferred that it should have the name of a mythological god just like the other planets.
 German astronomer Johann Elert Bode proposed the name Uranus after the Greek god of the sky.
 This name eventually came to be widely accepted.

-There are 27 moons known to orbit Uranus.
+There are 28 moons known to orbit Uranus, with a newly discovered candidate moon announced in 2025 that may bring the total to 29.
 William Herschel discovered the first two in 1787, 6 years after he'd discovered the planet.
-Two more were discoverd in 1851 by William Lassell, an English beer brewer and astronomer.
+Two more were discovered in 1851 by William Lassell, an English beer brewer and astronomer.
 These four moons received their names in 1852, with names chosen by John Herschel, son of William Herschel.
 He chose Titania, Oberon, Umbriel and Ariel.
 Titania and Oberon are characters in Shakespeare's play A Midsummer Night's Dream.
 Umbriel and Ariel are characters in Alexander Pope's poem The Rape of the Lock.
-All other moons of Uranus discovered since then still get their names from the the works of Shakespeare and Pope.
+All other moons of Uranus discovered since then still get their names from the works of Shakespeare and Pope.

 Miranda could be a shattered reassembled moon